-\Cref{fig:crime-hard} and \cref{tbl:crime-hard} show the results from the hardcore MRMM with different thinning radii.
+\Cref{fig:crime-hard} and \Cref{tbl:crime-hard} show the results from the hardcore MRMM with different thinning radii.
 Across all posterior samples, there were 3 dominant components, with the remaining components accounting for a small portion of observations.
-The leftmost panel in \cref{fig:crime-hard} shows the median clustering without any repulsion: here the observations to the south of Chicago are assigned to three components.
-Increasing the repulsion radius to $.1$ simplifies these three components into a single large component, even though the observations here deviate slightly from the Gaussian assumption.
-This is a clear illustration of MRMM being robust to model misspecification. \Cref{tbl:crime-hard} shows that this simpler model does not come at the cost of a serious loss in predictive power.
-Increasing the thinning radius to $.2$ on the other hand causes a steep drop in predictive performance, with a majority of the data points now being assigned to a single component (with a few observations to the north-east assigned to their own component).
+Without any repulsion, the observations to the south of Chicago are assigned to three components.
+Increasing the repulsion radius to $0.1$ simplifies these three components into a single large component, even though the observations here deviate slightly from the Gaussian assumption, illustrating the robustness of MRMM to model misspecification. \Cref{tbl:crime-hard} shows that this simpler model does not come at the cost of a serious loss in predictive power.
+Increasing the thinning radius to $0.2$ on the other hand causes a steep drop in predictive performance, with a majority of the data points now being assigned to a single component (with a few observations to the north-east assigned to their own component).
 Inferring the thinning radius results in a posterior mean and variance $\EE\sgiven R\XX = 0.08$, $\Var\rgiven R\XX = 0.0001$, and achieves a good trade-off between parsimony and goodness-of-fit.
 Here again, south Chicago is covered by a single component instead of multiple components as in the no-repulsion case.

-Similar results were obtained using probabilistic thinning, we include them in the supplementary material.
+Similar results using probabilistic thinning are included in the supplementary material.
 One takeaway of this and subsequent experiments is that the more complicated probabilistic and softcore thinning mechanisms discussed in~\citet{rao2017matern} are not necessary in mixture modeling applications.
-This is largely due to the fact that the number of mixture components is orders of magnitude smaller than the number of observations or events in a point processes.
-Consequently, the simple hardcore thinning will suffice, and is typically preferable, since it more strongly enforces parsimony.
+This is due to the fact that the number of mixture components is much smaller than the number of observations.
+Consequently, simple hardcore thinning will suffice, and is typically preferable, since it more strongly enforces parsimony.